3dgeo-heidelberg/etrainee_heidelberg_2025/course/index.md

 * Hybrid meetings: INF 348 / R13 or heiCONF (link is provided by lecturer)

-* 14:15h - end of Q\&A and discussions
+* 14:15h - end of Q&A and discussions

 The **dates** below represent the due date to finish the topics and be ready for the feedback meeting.